 Amniotic fluid is a good source of stem cells.
 These stem cells are increasingly being used in regenerative medicine because they’re self-renewing, grow rapidly, and have the ability to develop into different types of tissues.
-Amniotic stem cells have been used by researchers to successfully regenerate diverse types of tissues.
+Stem cells have been used by researchers to successfully regenerate diverse types of tissues.

-Amniotic stem cell therapy is safe because the stem cells don’t carry DNA, so they don’t transmit any disease or illness.
-In spite of their safety, amniotic stem cell donations go through a screening process and must be approved by the US Food and Drug Administration before they’re released for therapeutic use.
+Stem cell therapy is safe because the stem cells don’t carry DNA, so they don’t transmit any disease or illness.
+In spite of their safety, stem cell donations go through a screening process and must be approved by the US Food and Drug Administration before they’re released for therapeutic use.

 What conditions are treated with stem cell therapy?